SUTDNLP/NNNamedEntity/README.md

 `Exceeds best previous performance of 0.523161.
 Saving model file..`

-The first "Recall..." line shows you the performance of the dev set and the second "Recall..." line shows you the performance of the test set.
+The first "Recall..." line shows the performance of the dev set and the second "Recall..." line shows you the performance of the test set.